 First, we’ll demonstrate the application of the LOG function in a few basic logarithmic calculations by varying the base argument.

-1. Employ LOG Function with Default Base Argument (Log10)
+1. Using LOG Function in Excel with Default Base Argument (Log10)

 If we apply the LOG function without specifying the base argument, then it is assumed to be 10 by default.